MicrosoftDocs/architecture-center/docs/example-scenario/mlops/mlops-technical-paper.md

 * [Power BI](https://powerbi.microsoft.com/)

 > [!NOTE]
-> TO learn how to select the correct pipeline services to use for a specific process, see [Azure Machine Learning Development: Decision Guide for Optimal Tool Selection](aml-decision-tree.md).
+> To learn how to select the correct pipeline services to use for a specific process, see [Azure Machine Learning decision guide for optimal tool selection](aml-decision-tree.md).

 ## Considerations